AlvarArias/Ency-App-/README.md

 ### 2.2 Read Data

-The application reads data from JSON format files (these are part of the application), to show the complete list of customers and the list of products.
+The application efficiently retrieves data from JSON format files, which are an integral part of the application.
+This functionality enables the display of a comprehensive list of customers and products, providing users with essential information.

 ### 2.3 Record data

-The application records backup data for each proposal created, using Core Data, These data are recorded on the iPad.
+To ensure data security and backup, the application utilizes Core Data for recording essential information associated with each created proposal.
+These backup data are stored locally on the iPad, allowing users to retrieve and restore information as needed.

 ### 2.4 Sharing data

-The application shares data of the proposal created in PDF file, using a module that allows you to send this file to other applications available in the app, for example: gmail, Print, Notes.
+With a user-friendly sharing module, the application facilitates easy sharing of proposals in PDF format.
+Users can seamlessly send the generated proposal files to various available applications on the device, including popular options like Gmail, Print, and Notes.

-### 2.5 Read data from Google Sheets:
+### 2.5 Creation and read information of new users:

-To read data in Google Sheets , the app makes a GET API call to the servicehttps://sheetson.com and this is connected to the Google Sheets spreadsheet with the information of the new users.
+The application offers seamless creation and retrieval of information for new users.
+By leveraging Core Data, the app efficiently manages the process of reading and saving essential user details, ensuring a smooth experience and effective data management.

 ## App preview